open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 var builder = WebApplication.CreateBuilder(args);

-// Configure important OpenTelemetry settings, the console exporter, and automatic instrumentation builder.Services.AddOpenTelemetryTracing(b =>
+// Configure to send data via the OTLP exporter.
+// By default, it will send to port 4318, which the collector is listening on. builder.Services.AddOpenTelemetryTracing(b =>
 {
     b